 Tips: How to get to the Diplomatic Quarter

-In addition, by visiting the Diplomatic Quarter, you will be entering one of the access gates, where each gate has a security guard.
-So don’t be surprised if the guard asks your taxi driver where you are going, but that is just the formality here.
-So without any problem, they let you through.
+Moreover, for security reasons, the compound areas are enclosed.
+You will enter one of the access gates where a security guard is, but don’t be surprised if the guard asks your taxi driver where you are going.
+With no trouble, it is just the formality here, and without any problem, they let you through.

 Tips: Going back to the city center